Uroplatus: Captivity

 Uroplatus are found in the herpetology and pet trade, but rarely.
 Most are threatened by deforestation and habitat loss.
 The difficulty in diagnosing between species has led to accidental exportation of both threatened and undescribed species.

 Threats

 Habitat destruction and deforestation in Madagascar is the primary threat to the future of Uroplatus geckos as well as collection for the pet trade.
 The World Wide Fund for Nature (WWF) lists all of the Uroplatus species on their "Top ten most wanted species list" of animals threatened by illegal wildlife trade, because of it "being captured and sold at alarming rates for the international pet trade".
 It is a CITES Appendix 2 protected animal.

 Taxonomy

 The genus Uroplatus has had a complex taxonomic history.
 A detailed study from 2013 suggested there were at least 11 undescribed cryptic species in the genus, several of which have been described since its publication.
+In an attempt to better delineate the species boundaries of this genus, researchers have proposed karyotype analysis.
+These studies have yielded interesting results suggesting that Uroplatus is in a transitory evolutionary phase between two different chromosome shapes, arocentric and asymmetrical.

 Species

-The following 21 species are recognised.
+The following 22 species are recognised.